lukemonahan/splunk_modinput_prometheus/README.md

 ### Federate server
 With this configuration, the modular input is polling a Prometheus server that is federating the metrics from either exporters or other Prometheus servers.

 Pros:

  - Allows Prometheus to handle service discovery and other low-level functions
- - High level of control of what Splunk gathers and when
+ - High level of control of what Splunk gathers and when using interval and match vectors
  - Allows scenarios such as using Prometheus to gather high-resolution metrics, and gathering into Splunk at reduced frequency

 Cons:

  - HA of Splunk polling is difficult
  - Could run into scalability issues if you want to gather large numbers of metrics from a single Prometheus server at a high rate